-CHEM 2A Introductory Chemistry
+CHEM 2A Introductory Chemistry Transferable to CSU/UC-Unit limit

 Introduction to fundamental principles of inorganic chemistry; structure and bonding, nomenclature, chemical equations and reactions, stoichiometry, acids, bases, and chemical equilibrium, redox, gases, solutions, and nuclear chemistry.
 Not open to student with credit in CHEM 1A or equivalent.
 MATH 50 with a "C" or better strongly recommended.
 (L,M)